Global jump filters and quasi-likelihood analysis for volatility: Simulation Studies

 Next, we discuss the jump detection by global threshold method.
 The accuracy of jump detection depends on the tuning parameter $\alpha \in (0,1)$, so we here show results of four cases, namely, the case $\alpha = 0.005, 0.010, 0.020, 0.050$.

-From the figures, we see that the too small $\alpha$ cannot detect jumps sufficiently, mistakenly judging some genuine jumps as increments driven by the continuous part.
-On the other hand, too large $\alpha$ discriminate too many increments as jumps.
-The intermediate case ($\alpha = 0.010, 0.020$) seems to correctly detect jumps.
+From the figures, we see that the too small $\alpha$ cannot detect jumps sufficiently, mistakenly judging some genuine jumps as increments driven by the continuous part{\rev , which is similar to the case of small $\rho$ of the Shimizu-Yoshida estimator.
+By setting $\alpha$ a little larger, the accuracy of jump detection increases, as shown in panels (b) and (c).} On the other hand, too large $\alpha$ discriminate too many increments as jumps{\rev, as panel (d) shows.
+In this case, there are many increments that are regarded as jumps but are actually generated by the continuous part of the process only.
+These figures suggests that one should choose the tuning parameter $\alpha$ carefully to detect jumps appropriately. }